-The City of Dallas and Dallas Area Rapid Transit (DART) provide certification of compliance with the Public Transportation Agency Safety Plan (PTASP) set forth by the Federal Transit Administration.
-This compliance includes the signatures of the Dallas City Manager and the DART President & Chief Executive Officer, who have verified that the document held within has met all the applicable compliance standards contained within the Code of Federal Regulations 49 Part 673 and the Texas State Safety Oversight Agency Program Standard.
+Dallas Area Rapid Transit (DART) provides certification of compliance with the Public Transportation Agency Safety Plan (PTASP) set forth by the Federal Transit Administration.
+This compliance includes the signatures of the DART President & Chief Executive Officer and the DART Chair, Board of Directors who have verified that the document held within has met all the applicable compliance standards contained within the Code of Federal Regulations 49 Part 673 and the Texas State Safety Oversight Agency Program Standard.